Does Sixteen Weeks of Progressive, Age-specific Balance Exercises Have a Positive Effect on the Balance of Prepubescent Male Wrestlers?

 Authors

-1 Corresponding Author, Department of Exercise Physiology, Faculty of Physical Education and Sport Sciences, University of Mazandaran, Babolsar, Iran
+1 Department of Exercise Physiology, Faculty of Physical Education and Sport Sciences, University of Mazandaran, Babolsar, Iran.

-3 Department of Motor Behavior and Sport Biomechanics, Faculty of Sports Sciences, University of Mazandaran, Babolsar, Iran
+2 Department of Motor Behavior and Sport Biomechanics, Faculty of Sports Sciences, University of Mazandaran, Babolsar, Iran.

 Abstract

-Wrestling techniques are mainly based on continuous displacements, pressures, and pulls, with the overall aim of maintaining one's balance and disrupting the opponent's balance.
-Balance is developing during the maturation period, and therefore, the level of trainability of balance in immature athletes is not well-defined.
-The present study aims to investigate the effect of age-focused balance training and functional tests equivalent to the wrestling discipline on the balance of wrestlers during the maturation period.
+Background and Aims Wrestling techniques are mainly based on continuous displacements, pushes and pulls, with the overall goal of maintaining own balance and disrupting the opponent's balance.
+The balance related systems are matured during adolescence.
+The level of balance training in prepubescent athletes is not well-defined.
+The present study aims to investigate the effect of age-focused balance exercises using functional tests tailored to the wrestling sport on the balance of prepubescent male wrestlers.

-The results showed that age-focused training balance had a significant improvement in immature wrestlers.
-Changes in the area of COP movement in the wrestler group (17.60) had a significant improvement compared to the inactive group (96.06) (p < 0.001).
-However, the changes in the distance of COP movement did not show a significant difference between the two groups (p=0.13).
+Results Results of the independent t-test showed that the wrestling group had a significant improvement in the surface area for the COP displacement compared to the non-wrestling group (17.60 vs 9.06 cm; P<0.001), while the distance of the COP displacement did not show a significant difference between the two groups (P=0.13).

 Keywords